Thomas Charles Wright: Admiral of the Fleet and Army General

 In 1835, he was Comandante del Apostadero, later changed to Comandancia General de la Marina for many years.
 Translated to English, Commander-in-Chief of the Navy.
 He did not found the Ecuadorian Naval School, as often incorrectly cited.
 The college was named after him.
-He was the commanding officer of the Ecuadorian Naval Squadron before Ecuador became a Republic, as such he is considered a founding father of the Ecuadorian Navy.
+He was the commanding officer of the Ecuadorian Naval Squadron before Ecuador became a Republic, as such he is considered a founding father of the Ecuadorian Navy despite not being the first.
 In this year he was also promoted to Army General of Division.

 Military coup and exile

 In 1845, a military coup plot overthrew the liberal government supported by Wright and he went into exile in Chile and Peru.
 He went into exile for fifteen years, ten years in Chile and five in Peru.
 In Chorrillos, Peru he befriended the Ecuadorian exile Eloy Alfaro and exerted a massive influence on him as a mentor.
 He would later become president from 1897 to 1913. he returned from exile in 1860 and opposed Garcia Moreno until his death.